-Following receipt of the response the Hospital Manager will determine whether the Accreditation will be terminated.
+Following receipt of the response the Medical Advisory Committee will determine whether the Accreditation will be terminated.
 If termination is to occur notification will be sent in accordance with paragraph (d).
-Otherwise the Medical Practitioner will be advised that termination will not occur, however this will not prevent the Hospital Manager from taking other action at this time, including imposition of conditions, and will not prevent the Hospital Manager from the terminater from taking upon these matters as a ground for suspension or termination in the future.
+Otherwise the Medical Practitioner will be advised that termination will not occur, however this will not prevent the Medical Advisory Committee from taking other action at this time, including imposition of conditions, and will not prevent the Hospital Manager from relying upon these matters as a ground for suspension or termination in the future.

 - f.
-All terminations must be notified to the Board and Medical Advisory Committee. - g.
-For a termination of Accreditation pursuant to By-law 12.2(a), there shall be no right of appeal. - h.
-For a termination of Accreditation pursuant to By-law 12.2(b), the Medical Practitioner shall have the rights of appeal established by these By-laws. - i.
-Unless it is determined not appropriate in the particular circumstances, the fact and details of the termination will be notified by the Hospital Manager to the Medical Practitioner's registration board and/or other relevant regulatory agency. - j.
-Accredited Practitioners accept and agree, as part of the acceptance of Accreditation, that a termination of Accreditation carried out in accordance with these By-laws is a safety and protective process rather than a punitive process, and as such it does not result in an entitlement to any compensation, including for economic loss or reputational damage.

-k.
-As a separate right and despite anything set out above in By-law 12.2, the Hospital Manager may terminate the Accreditation of an Accredited Practitioner without being required to provide reasons, by ordinarily providing no less than three (3) months written notice, or such other shorter or longer period as the Hospital Manager considers reasonable in the circumstances.
-There will be no right of appeal pursuant to these By-laws from such a decision of the Hospital Manager.
+For a termination of Accreditation pursuant to By-law 12.2(a), there shall be no right of appeal. - g.
+For a termination of Accreditation pursuant to By-law 12.2(b), the Medical Practitioner shall have the rights of appeal established by these By-laws. - h.
+Unless it is determined not appropriate in the particular circumstances, the fact and details of the termination will be notified by the Medical Advisory Committee to the Medical Practitioner's registration board and/or other relevant regulatory agency. - i.
+Accredited Practitioners accept and agree, as part of the acceptance of Accreditation, that a termination of Accreditation carried out in accordance with these By-laws is a safety and protective process rather than a punitive process, and as such it does not result in an entitlement to any compensation, including for economic loss or reputational damage. - j.
+As a separate right and despite anything set out above in By-law 12.2, the Medical Advisory Committee may terminate the Accreditation of an Accredited Practitioner without being required to provide reasons, by ordinarily providing no less than three (3) months written notice, or such other shorter or longer period as the Medical Advisory Committee considers reasonable in the circumstances.
+There will be no right of appeal pursuant to these By-laws from such a decision of the Medical Advisory Committee.